Learn to Fly

 One of the primary goals of Foothill Flying Club is to bring the thrill and excitement of general aviation to everyone we can infect.

-At Foothill Flying Club we offer training for all pilot certificates, from Sport Pilot to Commercial Pilot and Certified Flight Instructor.
-You’ll start your flight training with either a Sport Pilot Certificate or Private Pilot Certificate.
-Both have advantages, and the route you choose will depend on your initial flying goals.
+At Foothill Flying Club we offer training for all pilot certificates, from Private Pilot to Commercial Pilot and Certified Flight Instructor.
+You’ll start your flight training with a Private Pilot Certificate.

 Earning a Private Pilot License will require a minimum of 40 hours of training, and will allow you to fly a wide variety and size of aircraft.
 This will be your first step to becoming a Commercial Pilot if you are looking for a career.